wighawag/hardhat-deploy/README.md

 - deployments which contains functions to access past deployment or save new one, as well as helpers functions

-Note that running `buidler deploy` without network will use the defautl network.
+Note that running `buidler deploy` without network will use the default network.
 If the default network is an internal ganache or buidlerevm then nothing will happen as a result but this can be used to ensure the deployment is without issues.

 ### test